mbernardi1961/AgonDoc/update_firmware.md

 Once you have the Quark Firmware version 1.04 installed you can use the [flash software](https://github.com/envenomator/agon-flash/) to update to newer versions.
 This includes the version for the [Console 8](https://github.com/AgonConsole8).
 <!-- Quark Firmware can be found as {MOS}(mos.bin) and {VDP}(firmware.bin) -->
+A new tool (April 2024) Agon VDP installer - to flash VDP ia available at https://envenomator.github.io/.
+You still need to connect your Agon Light to your PC via USB connector.